Questions to ask yourself and your photographer candidates

 - Will there be a second shooter at my wedding?

 Yes!
 I bring my trusted second shooter to every wedding I photograph to assist with the ceremony and formal portraits.
-If you would like them to stick around for the entire event, we can arrange that!
+We can arrange that if you would like them to stick around for the entire event!

 - When will I get my photos?
 Do we get the originals (RAWs)?